jic-dtool/dservercore/SPEC.rst

 - The lookup server must be accessible to clients on the network, i.e. it should be a web server
+- The lookup server must be served over HTTPS
 - Scripts and applications should be able to interact with the lookup server through an API, both in terms of searching for datasets and managing users and what base URIs the users are authenticated to work with